ioos/BioData-Training-Workshop/_docs/workshop.md

 ## Venue

-The workshop will take place at the [University of Washington eScience Institute](http://escience.washington.edu/), Seattle, Washington
+The workshop will take place at the [University of Washington eScience Institute](http://escience.washington.edu/), Seattle, Washington.
+The eScience Institute is found on the 6th floor of the Physics / Astronomy Tower (PAT); see this [interactive UW map to find the PAT building.](http://uw.edu/maps/?pat)

 Walking Map to the UW eScience Institute from the Residence Inn: